Geodesic fields for Pontryagin type $C^0$-Finsler manifolds: Suggestions for future works

 \item It would be interesting to find (if possible) a Pontryagin type $C^0$-Finsler structure such that $\mathcal E$ is a vector field that satisfies the condition of local existence of solutions, but it doesn't satisfy the condition of uniqueness.

 \item Pontryagin's maximum principle is a useful tool in order to find necessary condition for the problem of minimizing paths and geodesics.
 It would be nice if we can find useful sufficient conditions, as it happens locally in Riemannian and Finsler geometry.
-A study of problems restricted to geodesically complete Pontryagin type $C^0$-Finsler manifolds would be interesting.
 Results concerning the injectivity radius of $(M,F)$ would be welcome (This problem arose from a question made by Prof. Josiney Alves de Souza).

 \item In the strongly convex case, it is natural to study more general hypotheses in order to assure that $\mathcal E$ is a locally Lipschitz vector field;

 \item It would be interesting to study integral curves of $\mathcal E$ for particular instances of $G$-invariant $C^0$-Finsler structures on homogeneous spaces.